 Remagine Art Prize has a focus on sustainability and the environment.
 Each year it has a timely and thought-provoking theme, this year’s theme was ‘Fast fashion, fast food, fast running out of natural resources’.
 Artists were asked to submit artworks that related to an element of this theme.

 |Digital Art – Stills||Mixed Media 3D and Mixed Media 2D||Painting, Drawing and Printmaking|

 Melissa Harvey, Unravelled, Untold

-There are three categories with $11,000 in total prize money.
-Categories include: Digital Art – Stills, Mixed Media 3D/Mixed Media 2D and Painting/Drawing/ Printmaking.
-There is also a new Youth Award (16-18 years) and the People’s Choice Award which is voted by the public.
+There were three categories with $11,000 in total prize money.
+Categories included: Digital Art – Stills, Mixed Media 3D/Mixed Media 2D and Painting/Drawing/ Printmaking.
+There was also a new Youth Award (16-18 years) and the People’s Choice Award which was voted by the public.

 Held in partnership with the Hornsby Art Society, the innovative art prize began in 2009 (under a different name) to showcase artworks made from reused materials.
 Over the past decade it has evolved to become an art prize where artists can respond to the challenges we are facing with waste, consumption and the environment.

-This year’s judges are Laura Jones, Zora Regulic and Tony McDonald.
+This year’s judges were Laura Jones, Zora Regulic and Tony McDonald.

 |Mixed Media 3D/Mixed Media 2D||First Prize $3,000, Runner Up $350|

 |Digital Art - Stills||First Prize $3,000, Runner Up $350|